geoserver/geoserver-history/doc/en/user/source/filter/function_reference.rst

      - Parses a string into a double.
 The number can be expressed in normal or scientific form.
    * - parseInt
      - ``number``:String
-     - Parses a string into an i.nteger.
+     - Parses a string into an integer.
    * - parseLong
      - ``number``:String
      - Parses a string into a long integer